 • Go around Ngong Ping Village

 This is a 1.5-hectare place where you can find an array of shops and eateries.
-If you have HKD $40 to spare, you can also watch the multimedia show ‘Walking with Buddha’
+If you have HKD $40 to spare, you can also watch the multimedia show ‘Walking with Buddha’.
+(A tour here is included if you avail the Sky-Land-Sea Day Pass.)

 • Head out to Tai O

 A lot of photographer’s find this as an interesting spot to picture: a community of fishermen who have their houses built on traditional stilts — a common feature of old Chinese fishing villages.
 You could also explore the local fish market that the locals flock into.
-(This is a short bus or taxi ride away, approximately 15 minutes from the Big Buddha).
+Take note that this is a short bus or taxi ride away, approximately 15 minutes from the Big Buddha.
+(A tour here is included if you avail the Sky-Land-Sea Day Pass.)

 Perfect for families, or simply for those who are kids-at-heart…

-HKD $539 for adults (you can get HKD $20 discount if you purchase from CTS/China Travel Service at the airport) – Since I already visited OceanPark before, I opted to put Disneyland on my 5-day itinerary to Hong Kong and it was fun!
+Starts from HKD $500~ or Php 3,400~ for adults – (You can purchase day tickets online for Disneyland via this site since it’s cheaper than buying from the official website and also cheaper than paying the walk-in price).
+Since I already visited OceanPark before, I opted to put Disneyland on my 5-day itinerary to Hong Kong and it was fun!

 Naturally, there are various attractions and themed areas here for you to choose from — furthermore, there are even parades and stage shows that happen daily.
 My favorites are the ‘Festival of the Lion King‘ at Adventureland and ‘Mickey and the Wondrous Book‘ at Fantasyland.
 (Go to this link for an accurate schedule of activities during your day of visit).
 Be sure not to miss out the 4D attraction that they have, as well as the 8PM fireworks display!